Aktai0n/libasm-42Heilbronn/README.md

-# libasm-42Heilbronn
+# libasm
-The goal of libasm is yo get familiar with x86_64 assembly by working with strings, numbers, functions, function pointers, and structures (linked lists) in nasm.
+The goal of libasm is to get familiar with x86_64 assembly by working with strings, numbers, functions, function pointers, and structures (linked lists) in nasm.

 1. [Usage](#usage)
 2. [Overview](#overview)